pjotrp/once-only/README.md

 ```

 For a full range of glob patterns, see this [page](http://ruby.about.com/od/beginningruby/a/dir2.htm).

+Using the --skip/--out options also defines the output files that get
+tested on the next invocation of once-only.
+If an output file goes
+missing or changes, once-only will run again.

 Sometimes you want to include input files that are not on the command
 line for generating the hash.
 Maybe some default input file name is